disic133/vhs-devops-lab/README.md

 This project describes a task of building a container for the Nexus server using Podman runtime.
 Binaries for the Nexus server were provided in the project task.
-The container is built using the UBI8.7 base image and is designed to facilitate the deployment and usage of the Nexus server within a containerized environment.
+The container is built using the UBI 8.7 base image and is designed to facilitate the deployment and usage of the Nexus server within a containerized environment.

 ## Features